lizhengecon/ml4econ-course-blogdown/README.md

 5. Don’t forget your power cord\!

-On the day of the workshop, I’ll provide you with an RStudio Cloud project that contains all of the course materials.
+On the day of the course, I’ll provide you with an RStudio Cloud project that contains all of the course materials.
 We will use the software listed above only as an important backup should there be problems with the on-site internet connection.

 [View slides](/slides/00-loop.html) *(note: these slides are intentionally a loop and will play on autoadvance)*